Domingo de Soto: Mechanics

-In 1551, Domingo de Soto became the first to state that a body in free fall accelerates uniformly.
-This key concept in physics was essential for the posterior studies of the gravity laws by Galileo and Newton.
+In 1551, Domingo de Soto became the first to state that a body in free fall accelerates uniformly and that this acceleration is caused by the mass of the Earth This key concept of physics was essential for the later studies of gravity by Galileo and Newton.
+Galileo credited De Soto as his inspiration and source of his studies, but Isaac Newton despite having read Galileo Galilei never mentioned him.
 In the 20th century, Pierre Duhem credited him with important achievements in dynamics and viewed his work as a forerunner of modern mechanics.